 Pros and Cons of Goddess Braids

-- The braids are a low maintenance protective style.
+- The braids are a low-maintenance protective style.
 Much of the appeal for protective styles is that you don’t have to do much to your hair.
 This braided style is no different.
-The only steps you may have to take is sleeping with a satin scarf or bonnet.
-You may also want to oil your scalp, but other than that no other styling or upkeep is necessary.
+The only step you may have to take is sleeping with a satin scarf or bonnet.
+You may also want to oil your scalp, but other than that, no other styling or upkeep is necessary.

 - The braids aren’t long-lasting.
-Many other braided styles may last you months, however, Goddess braids are not like those braids.
-Goddess braids will only last you 2 weeks at the most with proper care.
+Many other braided styles may last you months; however, Goddess braids are not like those braids.
+Goddess braids will only last you two weeks at the most with proper care.

 - The braids can’t get wet.
 Some people like having braids for pool activities to protect their hair.
 Goddess braids are not a good braid for this as they can easily become frizzy and be ruined.
-That also means that if you need a style that allows you to wash your scalp, this is not the best option.
+That also means that this is not the best option if you need a style that allows you to wash your scalp.